Alicia Lloyd Still: Later nursing career: hospital matron, nurse educator and leader of nursing as a profession

-Lloyd-Still was appointed matron first at the Brompton Hospital, 1904, then the Middlesex Hospital, 1909 and then St. Thomas' Hospital 1913, where she was also superintendent of the Nightingale Training School, until her retirement in 1937.
-During World War I she was Principal Matron of the No. 5 London (City of London) General Hospital, and was awarded the Royal Red Cross and the C.B.E. for her services.
+Lloyd Still was appointed matron first at the Brompton Hospital, 1904, then the Middlesex Hospital, 1909 and then St. Thomas' Hospital 1913, where she was also superintendent of the Nightingale Training School, until her retirement in 1937.

+During the First World War, Lloyd Still was Principal Matron of No. 5 London (City of London) General Hospital, and was awarded the Royal Red Cross and appointed a Commander of the Order of the British Empire for her services.